 - Where would you like to see the club going over the next 2-3 years?
 Continued growth of the membership would be great.
 Also growing our sailing fleet would be beneficial, not only for the bar revenue, but to get more people in the club more often.
 It isn’t just about sailing, but a friendly atmosphere with like-minded folks who enjoy each other’s company.

 I have been ‘boating’ since growing up on Eagle Harbor, Bainbridge Island, WA, when, at the age of 8, an old, half sunk rowboat floated up on the beach prompting my dad and I to patch it up and row it around the bay.
-Next was sailing lessons in the Port Madison Pram, then one thing lead to another, and pretty soon I was a Non Resident BYC member in the late 1990’s and now with sailboat, Garufa, a Freedom 32, shared with wife Michele.
+Next was sailing lessons in the Port Madison Pram, then building an 8 foot sailing pram ‘Namu’, made out of plywood, fiberglass and JC Penny bedsheets.
+We had a fleet, races and many afternoons drifting out of the bay in the tide.
+One thing lead to another, and now my wife Michele and I have Garufa, a Freedom 32.

 Over the years I have sailed in Prince William Sound in Alaska, Tonga, from St. Maarten to the Mississippi River, Vic-Maui in 2004, 20 years of racing in Puget Sound doing just about every regatta possible, more Swiftsure’s than I can remember, 2 Oregon Offshores, on J 30’s, J 35’s and J109’s, as well as cruising Puget Sound, the San Juans and Gulf Islands on Garufa.
 I enjoy both the relaxation of cruising and the excitement of racing.
 I am not all about sailing, I am about boating (or yachting); I have friends with powerboats with whom I have shared many a good adventure as well as a vibrant discussion about the hydrodynamics of wakes… and I enjoy their creature comforts.
 To every purpose there is a season.